Official Spokesperson of the Ministry of External Affairs

 The Official Spokesperson of the Ministry of External Affairs is an Indian government official whose primary responsibility is to serve as the spokesperson of the Ministry of External Affairs and to deal with other media affairs relating to Indian foreign policy.
-The spokesperson is usually a Joint Secretary or Additional Secretary rank officer, and formally heads the External Publicity division in the Ministry.
+The spokesperson is usually a Joint Secretary rank officer, and formally heads the External Publicity division in the Ministry.

 Currently, Randhir Jaiswal, an officer of the 1998 batch of Indian Foreign Service is the Official Spokesperson of the Ministry of External Affairs.

 Roles and functions

 The Official Spokesperson and Joint Secretary (External Publicity) is the interface of the Ministry of External Affairs with the media.